madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/README.md

 **Note** : Please follow README.md in each of the obove folders for the list of dependencies, required softwares, installation and run instructions.

-## for querries regarding the installation and simulation issues contact
+## For querries regarding the installation and simulation issues contact
     -bm15resch11001@iith.ac.in